 A growth-minded response will be to make changes and adjustments to your night or morning routines.
 These changes may help you to get to the bus stop on time.

-A fixed-minded response will be to berate yourself for even trying.
-You may even go a step further to say that you’ve given it your best, and that’s the most effort that can come from you.
+Fixed-mindset students may berate themselves for even trying.
+You may even go a step further to say that you've given it your best, work to hide deficiencies in your work, and that's the most effort that can come from you.

 A growth-minded response will be to go over your test script to review your errors and learn from them.
 You may also approach your teacher to explain why you failed certain questions and learn from their response.